mozilla/mig/doc/concepts.rst

 Signatures are always verified by the agents, and can optionally be verified by other components along the way.
 Additional attributes are added to the action by the scheduler.
-Those are defined as `ExtendedAction` and are used to track the action status.
+Those are defined in the database schema and are used to track the action status.

 Commands
 ~~~~~~~~